haohaocreates/PR-ComfyUI-LCM-9b451e24/README.md

 # Latent Consistency Model for ComfyUI <!-- omit from toc -->

+## Archival Notice: ComfyUI has officially implemented LCM scheduler, see [this commit](https://github.com/comfyanonymous/ComfyUI/commit/002aefa382585d171aef13c7bd21f64b8664fe28).
+Please update your install and use the official implementation.
 ![Context Node](./assets/preview.png)

 ## Table of Contents <!-- omit from toc -->